Raja Ravi Varma: A Fine Mixture of European Realism and Indian Sensibility

 Rani Bharani Thirunal Lakshmi Bayi was the Senior Queen of Travancore from 1857 until her death in 1901.
 Rani Lakshmi Bayi of Travancore is a fine example of Varma’s dedication to painting fine details on costumes and jewelry.
 The Queen is dressed in an opulent gold skirt with silver details.
 A heavily gold-bordered red fabric drapes her upper body which contrasts with her royal blue blouse.

 It is not surprising that Varma chose to paint female figures; in the matrilineal society of the Travancore Royal family, he was surrounded by talented and powerful women.
-Moreover, in Indian culture, women’s clothes and jewelry are symbols of her family’s social status.
+Moreover, in Indian culture, women’s clothes and jewelry are symbols of their family’s social status.
 Red and gold are colors associated with married women, who had some social status in Indian society.
-Two books are seen in the painting: The Young Lady’s Book and Near Home, Or, The Countries of Europe Described.
+Two books are seen in the painting: The Young Lady’s Book and Near Home, or, The Countries of Europe Described.
 It is not known if the Queen could read English but she received a good education.

 The identity of the woman in Portrait of a Lady is unknown but she is a Maharashtrian woman of high class.
-Her jewelry, especially her elaborate nose-ring or ‘nath’, is made of a cluster of pearls and rubies.
+Her jewelry, especially her elaborate nose-ring or “nath”, is made of a cluster of pearls and rubies.
 It is also a symbol of her marital status.
-Her black sari with gold polka dots and gold border is casually draped over her shoulder.
+Her black sari with gold polka dots and the gold border is casually draped over her shoulder.
 Even today Hindu married women avoid wearing black because it is the color of bad luck.
 However, different parts of India have different cultural traditions and that is one beautiful sari!

 For There Comes Papa, the models were Varma’s daughter, Mahaprabha Thampuratti of Mavelikkara, and her son, Marthanda Varma.
 In this double portrait, Mahaprabha is wearing a traditional sari of southern India.
 This was the traditional form of wearing a sari without a blouse.
 It is argued that the custom of covering the upper body was introduced by the British colonials in pre-independent India.
 Their Victorian morality of covering all body parts clashed with the Indian sari which permits some amount of bare skin.
 The little boy only wears jewelry, not clothes.
 This painting celebrates motherhood and the comforts of family life.
 There is a dog at the woman’s foot and the interiors are painted in fine detail.

-Varma Painting The Ramayana
+Varma Painting the Ramayana

 Jatayu Vadham (The Killing of Jatayu) captures a very moving episode from the Sanskrit epic Ramayana.
 Ravana, the demon god of Lanka, is abducting Sita, the wife of Rama.
 Jatayu was the divine bird who sacrificed his life trying to save Sita from Ravana.
 His last rites were performed by Rama, an avatar of the god Vishnu.